 A common mistake made when sizing the required disk space for an Assets implementation is to base the calculations on the size of the raw images to be ingested into the system.
-By default, AEM creates three renditions in addition to the original image for use in rendering the AEM UI elements.
+By default, Experience Manager creates three renditions in addition to the original image for use in rendering the Experience Manager UI elements.
 In previous implementations, these renditions have been observed to assume twice the size of the assets that are ingested.

 Finally, AEM’s versioning capabilities store duplicates of the assets in the version history.
 You can configure the versions to be purged often.
 However, many users choose to retain versions in the system for a long time, which consumes additional storage space.